carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - If a resource has multiple policies — AWS joins them ==> **IAM Policy Evaluation Logic** ➔ Explicit Deny ➯ Organization SCPs ➯ Resource-based Policies (optional) ➯ IAM Permission Boundaries ➯ Identity-based Policies.
     - Anything that is not explicitly allowed is implicitly denied
     - [`Service control policies (SCPs)`](#scp) are a type of **Organization policy** that you can use to manage permissions in your organization.
-      - It offers central control over the maximum available permissions for all accounts in your organization.
-      - It helps you to ensure your accounts stay within your organization’s access control guidelines.
     - `IAM Permission Boundaries` to set at individual user or role for maximum allowed permissions.
 When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own.
   - Types of policies
     - `Identity-based policies` are attached to an IAM identity (a user, group, or role).
 You can use these policies to grant permissions to perform specific actions on resources.
 In those cases, the principal is implicitly the identity where the policy is attached.